Coconut Pumpkin Bundt Cake with Coconut Caramel

 Yes, this cake freezes beautifully without the glaze for a month or more.
 The condensation makes the glaze quite messy.

-Try caramel sauce, butterscotch sauce, white chocolate ganache, or even a cream cheese frosting.
+Try caramel sauce, butterscotch sauce, white chocolate ganache, or cream cheese frosting.

 Coconut Pumpkin Bundt Cake